htrgouvea/research/_posts/management/2023-05-30-historical-metrics-vs-tracking.md

 Continuing the discussion on metrics, another point worth considering and categorizing is the distinction between historical metrics and tracking metrics.
 Making proper use of these metrics can be a differentiating factor.
 Let me explain:

-- Historical metrics: They serve to portray past events, illustrating through numbers what has already happened.
+- Historical metrics: these serve to portray past events, illustrating through numbers what has already happened.
 They are useful for developing medium and long-term plans.

-- Tracking metrics: Their objective is to provide real-time insights into ongoing events, allowing for the creation of short-term tactics.
+- Tracking metrics: these objective is to provide real-time insights into ongoing events, allowing for the creation of short-term tactics.

 To illustrate this, let's use a basic and didactic example: